By M. Babajide-Alabi

 On the first Breaking News, there was no mention of the identity of the teacher.
 I shook my head in pity for the “teacher” who obviously was a victim of a product of a broken home or a product of a drug or alcohol inspired pregnancy.
 I put my mind into archive mode as I recollected how a few months ago, a teacher, Ann Maguire, was stabbed to death in Leeds by one of her students.
 The murder had happened in the glare of other students in the Leeds Catholic school while Ann was performing her normal duties.

 The stabbing of Vincent has once again brought to the fore the dangers teachers face in the discharge of their duties.
-While it is easy to conclude that working with children is a safe job, the realities on ground, especially in the advanced countries have proved otherwise.
-Everyday, all over the world we read news of unprovoked attacks on teachers by the kids they are meant to be imparting knowledge into.
+While it is easy to conclude that working with children is a safe job, the realities on the ground, especially in the advanced countries have proved otherwise.
+Every day, all over the world we read the news of unprovoked attacks on teachers by the kids they are meant to be imparting knowledge into.